-Now graphics cards being the most demanding expansion cards that you can install on a PC ideally require 16 lanes or an x16 slot.
-In fact the connector on the graphics card is of x16 size.
+Now graphics cards, the most demanding expansion cards you can install on a PC, ideally require 16 lanes or an x16 slot.
+The connector on the graphics card is of x16 size.
 It cannot fit in any other slot.

-However, graphics card can also work at a lower lane count:
+However, the graphics card can also work at a lower lane count:

-- NVIDIA graphics cards can work on an x8 slot (with 8 lanes)
+- NVIDIA graphics cards can work on an x8 slot (with eight lanes)

-- AMD graphics cards can work on an x4 slot (with 4 lanes)
+- AMD graphics cards can work on an x4 slot (with four lanes)

-Installing a graphics card, that otherwise requires 16 lanes to work at its full potential, looses a bit of performance when installed on an x8 or and x4 slot.
+Installing a graphics card that otherwise requires 16 lanes to work at its full potential loses a bit of performance when installed on an x8 or an x4 slot.

 The Peculiar Case of the x16 Slot: Not All Offer 16 Lanes!

-x16 slots are a bit a devious.
+x16 slots are a bit devious.
 Now not all x16 slots offer the full 16 lanes.

-Take for instance the following Gigabyte GA P67A UD3 motherboard, you can see that the second x16 slot (bottom blue slot) has the full x16 length but only offers 4 PCIe lanes.
-This slot is called x16(x4) slot.
+Take, for instance, the following Gigabyte GA P67A UD3 motherboard.
+You can see that the second x16 slot (bottom blue slot) has the full x16 length but only offers 4 PCIe lanes.
+This slot is called the x16(x4) slot.

 Hence I can use the x16/x4 configuration.
-Meaning the first AMD graphics in top slot will work at 16 lanes and the second AMD graphics card on the bottom x16(x4) slot will work in x4 mode – it will loose performance in this slot.
+The first AMD graphics in the top slot will work at 16 lanes, and the second AMD graphics card on the bottom x16(x4) slot will work in x4 mode, losing performance in this slot.

 NVIDIA SLI: Does My Motherboard Support SLI

-Now in order for your motherboard to support two NVIDIA graphics cards in SLI mode you need to have two PCIe x16 slots capable of running in the x8/x8 mode.
+Now for your motherboard to support two NVIDIA graphics cards in SLI mode, you need to have two PCIe x16 slots capable of running in the x8/x8 mode.